hashrocket/tilex/README.md

 [![Build Status](https://travis-ci.org/hashrocket/tilex.svg)](https://travis-ci.org/hashrocket/tilex)

-> Tilex is an open-source project by the team at
+> Today I Learned is an open-source project by the team at
 > [Hashrocket](https://hashrocket.com/) that catalogues the sharing &
 > accumulation of knowledge as it happens day-to-day.
 Posts have a 200-word
 > limit, and posting is open to any Rocketeer as well as select friends of the